CS3300: Object-Oriented

 This is the tentative course

 schedule.
-It will be updated during the proceeding of the course.
-You should
+It will be updated during the proceeding of

-check it regularly for the assignment due dates and exam dates.
-Although it
+the course.
+You should check it regularly for the assignment due dates and exam

-to the announcements made in the class.
+resolved according to the announcements made in the class.

 Week\Day |